COVD-19 surge, winter storm causing difficulties for 'exhausted' staff

-BOONE — The winter storm and the COVID-19 surge has created more difficulties for an already exhausted Appalachian Regional Healthcare System staff.
+BOONE — The winter storm and the COVID-19 surge have created more difficulties for an already exhausted Appalachian Regional Healthcare System staff.

 Rob Hudspeth, ARHS senior vice president for system advancement, said as of Jan.
 17, 22 people are hospitalized with COVID-19, with only two of them vaccinated.
 Two people are on a ventilator, Hudspeth said.
 There have been 93 deaths at Watauga Medical Center with 85 deaths among those who are not vaccinated.